Adityajparmar37/GoodReads-Mini/README.md

 Ensure you have the following installed:

-- Node.js (latest LTS version)
+- Node.js
-- MongoDB / PostgreSQL (as per your database choice)
+- KoaJS
-- Redis (if used for caching or real-time data processing)
+- MongoDB

 ### Setup

 1. Clone the repository: